 In preceding years, the sacred body of water, Mde Maka Ska: White Earth Lake, has been host to indigenous-led Community Conversations seeking to strengthen the broader community’s relationship with the sacredness of water in order to inspire a more sustainable future.
-In thinking upstream collectively, the Mni Ki Wakan: Indigenous Peoples’ Decade of Water came to surface, and seeks to place the designs of transformation and change back in the hands of indigenous peoples, and to raise this growing story to planetary proportions.
+In thinking upstream collectively, the Mni Ki Wakan: World Indigenous Peoples’ Decade of Water came to surface, and seeks to place the designs of transformation and change back in the hands of indigenous peoples, and to raise this growing story to planetary proportions.

 Concurrently, as many innovative initiatives continue to bloom across the aquatic rich region of the Minnesota, originally known as, Mnisota Makoce: The Land of Misty and Foggy Waters, Sicangu Lakota delegates have continuously journeyed to the United Nations Permanent Forum on Indigenous Issues, voicing the urgent need to protect water, water defenders, and to strengthen the implementation of indigenous human rights.
 On May 19th, 2016, Sicangu Lakota delegates provided the following intervention on water: